 Governance for the Circular Economy

 We invite you to participate in this dialogue on reframing governance to meet the needs of a circular economy.
-Practitioners in the circular economy, executives in business, leaders in government and activists in NGOs and other non-profits are invited to share experiences and exchange views.
-By applying 10 principles for CE governance, we can begin to develop a new, common and powerful theory of change.
+Practitioners in the circular economy, executives in business, leaders in government and activists in NGOs and other non-profits are invited to share experiences and exchange views to develop a new, common and powerful theory of change.

 If global patterns continue as they now are, our planet will soon accommodate 10 billion people.
 Scientists warn that our lifestyle is not sustainable, and that humans have disrupted nature and diminished bio-diversity.
 Swift action towards regeneration is required.
 On every continent civil action groups and NGOs promote new patterns of production and consumption.
 However the contributions are scattered.
 Our planet will benefit from collaborative learning that will unfold the conditions and mechanisms to create robust regenerative patterns.
 We invite your suggestions and experiences to help build a Circular Economy.